fizzywhizbang/zCA/README.md

 Install therecipe/qt
 Download this source
 type go run .
-If using a mac download the latest release
+If using a mac download the latest release (I will do my best to update this every time I release new code)

 The program will create a root directory and a crt directory The program will create a config file that can be modified within the program or with a text editor